warppoint42/LoLCon/README.md

+# LoLCon
+A fork of erikmwerner's <a href="https://github.com/erikmwerner/QJoyControl">QJoyControl<a>.

 # QJoyControl <img src="https://github.com/erikmwerner/QJoyControl/blob/master/img/Logo.png" align="left" width="64" height="64" title="">
 QJoyControl lets you use Nintendo Switch JoyCons as input devices on your computer.
 It was originally made to use a JoyCon as a PowerPoint remote, but it accumulated a few extra features along the way.
 Currently, QJoyControl supports:
 * JoyCons and Pro Controller